ktorio/ktor-samples/docker-image/README.md

 # Docker Image Build sample for Ktor project

-A demo project which shows how to configure building, running and publishing of Docker image with your application.
+A demo project which shows how to configure building, running, and publishing of Docker image with your application.

 ## Pre-requirements